 Provide access to a variety of learning resources, from online courses and workshops to mentorship programs.
 Encourage employees to explore and choose learning paths that suit their goals.

 Remote learning is the most popular way to upskill and reskill during the current times when most employees are working from home.
 Online courses can be free or paid, and most of them provide a certificate at the end of the course.
 Investing in online classes allows you to upskill employees regardless of their location and time zone.

 Organizations can also upskill employees in a traditional classroom setting.
-They can hire trainers or institutes to share ideas and teach new skills and software to their employees.
-However, with the project deadlines, work commitments, and remote working, it becomes less feasible to attend scheduled training on the allocated day, time, and location.
+You can hire trainers or institutes to share ideas and teach new skills and software to your employees.
+However, with the project deadlines, work commitments, and remote working, it becomes more challenging to attend scheduled training on the allocated day, time, and location.